-Conservation Element: The intent of this element is to conserve, protect, and appropriately manage the natural resources within the corporate limits of the city in order to enhance the quality of natural systems, including Lake Tohopekaliga, Shingle Creek, and Mill Slough, as well as associated floodplains, wetlands, flora, and fauna, the surficial and Floridian aquifers, and other natural resources, as below directed.
+Conservation Element: The intent of this element is to conserve, protect, and appropriately manage the natural resources within the corporate limits of the city to enhance the quality of natural systems, including Lake Tohopekaliga, Shingle Creek, and Mill Slough, as well as associated floodplains, wetlands, flora, and fauna, the surface and Floridian aquifers, and other natural resources, as below directed.

 Recreation and Open Space Element: The design of the Recreation and Open Space Element to ensure provision of a comprehensive system of recreation facilities and open space sites that meet the needs of existing and projected user groups within the City.

 Intergovernmental Coordination Element: The City shall undertake actions necessary to establish governmental relationships designed to improve the coordination of public and private entities involved in development activities, growth management, and resource conservation.